guotong1988/guotong1988.github.io/research/_posts/2019-08-01-vector-retrieval.md

 We do the experiments on the semantic textual similarity dataset, Quora Question Pairs, and process the dataset for sentence ranking.
 Experimental results show that our methods outperform the strong baseline.
 Our tree accelerate the predicting speed by 500%-1000% without losing too much ranking accuracy.
-**But TF-IDF and BM25 are still the best methods for information retrieval**
+**But the conclusion is: TF-IDF and BM25 are still the best methods for information retrieval.**

 #### Keywords
 Information Retrieval, Vector Representation